Deaths of John and Joyce Sheridan: Poker

 The injuries to John's upper body, including the broken ribs, could just as easily have resulted from being struck repeatedly with the poker as from the armoire falling on him, according to Baden.
 He also had had a chipped front tooth not noted in the initial autopsy report, but without the bruises on the face that would be expected if the armoire had caused it.

 Barry Jansen, the police photographer, does not think the poker's presence disproves the murder-suicide theory.
 "If somebody's going to hit him with a fire poker, they're going to finish the job", he told WNYC.
 He also questioned why an intruder would have gone downstairs to get both it and the knives.
 "None of that makes any sense."

 Barbara Boyer, a reporter for the Inquirer whom the Sheridans allowed to tour the house after the deaths, believes it entirely plausible that an intruder could have resorted to the poker.
 Anyone entering the house from the unlocked back door would have been in the immediate vicinity of the fireplace and the tool rack the poker was taken from.
 "It was almost like they were weapons of opportunity", she said.
-A set of stairs leads up from that part of the house to a second master bedroom door.
+A set of stairs led up from that part of the house to a second master bedroom door.
 John had hung his suits on the inside, and the absence of any soot on the surface behind them indicates it was closed during the fire.
 But a bloodstain on the threshold suggests to Mark that it may have been open at some time prior to it while his parents were being attacked.